dgraph-io/dgraph/wiki/content/mutations/index.md

   }
 }
 ```

-Now you can create a new person and attach its type using an upsert transaction.
+Now you can create a new person and attach its type using the Upsert Block.
 ```
    upsert {
       query {